-Find the unit data plate (see page 17) and record the information on it below.
+Find the unit data plate (see the Orientation Photos on pages 12 - 13 for the location) and record the information on it below.
 This information is critical for accurate diagnoses as displays, gauges, valves, and port types vary based on the unit model and customization options.